Future Legends Complex: Construction

 The original contractor for the entire project was Hensel Phelps Construction out of Greeley, Colorado.
 Hensel Phelps had completed grading of the site, as well as construction of two multipurpose fields, and preliminary parking lot work.
 In June 2021, however, construction was ordered halted by the United States Department of Agriculture in order to conduct environmental and historical studies on the location.

 The USDA later ruled that no preservation work was necessary and that construction could resume.
 During this time, the general contractor changed from Hensel Phelps Construction to Jaco General Contractor of Wichita, Kansas.
 According to social media for the complex, foundation work had commenced by August 2021.

-TicketSmarter Stadium is expected to open in 2022.
-The Owlz and Hailstorm will play at Jackson Field at the University of Northern Colorado until then.
+TicketSmarter Stadium was expected to open in 2022.
+Instead, the Owlz and Hailstorm played at Jackson Field at the University of Northern Colorado that year.
+The sports complex partially opened on May 23, 2023, while the main stadium is expected for Spring 2024.